mattermost/mattermost-developer-documentation/site/content/contribute/server/schema-migration-guide.md

 ### I need to make a schema change.
 What do I do?

 1. Add the appropriate SQL script file containing the statements you want to run into the migrations directory.
 This directory is located in `{project_dir}/db/migrations/{driver_name}/`.
 Do not forget to add scripts for both `mysql` and `postgres` databases.
-2. To embed the script, run `make migrations-bindata`.
-3. When you run the mattermost-server binary, the tool will automatically apply the migration if it's required.
+2. When you run the mattermost-server binary, the tool will automatically apply the migration if it's required.
 The migration name will be saved in the `db_migrations` table.

 ### My migration has failed.
 What do I do?
 1. If you think your migration is applied, and you want to revert changes, you can run the down script to roll back in a clean way.
 You can use morph CLI to apply down migrations.